 |Intermediate||B1||25 weeks||You can understand routine information and articles, give advice, explain your opinion, and write letters.|

 |Upper Intermediate||B2||25 weeks||You can understand detailed texts, talk about a range of topics, make notes while someone is talking, and write formal letters.|

 |Advanced||C1||25 weeks||You can take part in a meeting or seminar, read academic texts or newspapers, take accurate notes, and write formal texts and essays.|

-Students are required to take a placement test in order to determine their appropriate level prior to attending classes.
+Students are required to take a placement test at least one week before the start of their course in order to determine their appropriate level prior to attending classes.
 The exam has 3 sections, including a small written piece, a multiple-choice questionnaire, and a 5-minute conversation with the Director of Studies.
 After the test has been reviewed, the student will be able to join a suitable class.

 All our teachers hold a degree and a CELTA certificate or equivalent, and are native or native-like English speakers.
 They teach using a communicative method, so that students have plenty of opportunities to practise speaking English during the class.

 Course materials are provided for the students.
 This prepares them for exams such as IELTS, TIE and Cambridge PET, FCE or CAE, as all students must take an examination after their course.
 All students have to buy their own textbook.

 |IELTS||For students of Intermediate (B1) and above who want to go on to university after their English course.|